Ívar DeCarsta Webster: Iceland

+Return to USA

+Webster served as an assistant coach at Wilmington College for the 2003–2004 season.

 Icelandic national basketball team

 Between 1984 and 1987, Webster played 37 games for the Icelandic national basketball team.
 He was the first foreigner to play for the national team.

 Television and film

 Webster had a roles in the 1984 film Gullsandur and the 1989 Icelandic film Under the Glacier (Icelandic: Kristnihald undir Jökli) as well as an appearance in the Áramótaskaupið.